BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

 - Credit card/prepaid card you have
 - a completely rendered BlueMap map (you can use the CLI or the docker container for that) — this is intended as a one-time upload for a map where further adjustments are unnecessary
 - rclone on the system you've rendered the map on
+- a rendered bluemap, which uses FILE storage, not SQL storage

 ## Adding a domain to Cloudflare